GTPB/ADER19F/pages/tutorial-seurat-mca.md

 Because of the high dimensionality of scRNA-seq datasets, clustering algorithms face a number of challenges, such as high computation times and memory requirements.
 To alieviate these problems, one solution is to perform the clustering using the cells PCA scores instead of the full expression matrix, where each principal component represents the signal of a correlated set of genes.
 Based on the analysis above, we are going to proceed using 20 PCs.

 `Seurat` uses a graph based clustering algorithm.
-The `resolution` parameter influences the granularity of the clusters, with higher values producing more and smaller clusters.
+The <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">resolution</span> parameter influences the granularity of the clusters, with higher values producing more and smaller clusters.

 ```r